DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Create an AWS Lambda function in each AWS account to delete all the security group rules.
 Create an Amazon EventBridge rule to match security group update events or creation events.
 Set the Lambda function in each account as a target for the rule.

 - ##### 🔑C. Enable AWS Config for all AWS accounts.
-Create a custom AWS Config rule to run on the restricted-ssh configuration change trigger.
+Create a custom AWS Config rule to run <mark>on the restricted-ssh configuration change trigger</mark>.
 Configure the rule to invoke an AWS Lambda function to remediate any noncompliant resources.

 - 🔑D. Create an AWS Systems Manager Automation document in each account to inspect all security groups and to delete noncompliant rules.
 Use an Amazon EventBridge rule to run the Automation document every hour.